nikita-moor/latin-dictionary/Skrivan1890/README.md

 # Latinská synonymika pro školu i dům, Skřivan (1890)

 **Latin-Czech** dictionary of Latin synonyms.
-It is a compilation of well-known dictionaries (see [author's preface][1]) translated into Czech language, so some articles could be very familiar, such as [#8][2] _Āfer, Āfricus, Āfricanus_ was repeated in many dictionaries of that time.
+It is a compilation of well-known dictionaries (see [author's preface][1]) translated into Czech language, so some articles could be very familiar.
 However explanations are clear, compact, and accompanied with good examples.

 _Work in progress._